Trailer for Cultural Heritage Protection in Climate Change online

 #culturalheritageprotection #climatechange #culturallandscapes

-University of Continuing Education Krems, Austria.
+University for Continuing Education Krems, Austria.
 It translates

 state-of-the-art research on climate change and cultural heritage protection